 Bike This Way is a 45-minute presentation most appropriate for third and fourth graders.
 It covers how to cycle safely on the road as well as helmet and head safety.
 A smart board and computer or projector and computer will be needed to show a ten minute video.
 This presentation could be offered to the whole grade level or to individual classes depending on what would work within your schedule.

 Pump It UP is a 45-minutes to an hour class, most appropriate for grades 5-8, that briefly covers bicycle safety before teaching students how to repair a flat tire.
 All students will receive a glueless patch kit to take home.
 Gyms are perfect locations to house this class seeing that room for the students to spread out is necessary.
 Class size should be limited to 40 youth.

 Striders: Striders are small, pedal-less bicycles that provide a better way to learn how to balance on a bicycle than traditional training wheels.
 Several SFPS schools with “strider” fleets are in a position to teach basic cycling skills to new riders.
-SFPS staff at El Camino Real Academy and Nina Otero Community School are actively providing this instruction along with a Bike Santa Fe volunteer and through the SRTS program may be able to help disseminate this knowledge to teachers at other schools with striders.
+Staff at El Camino Real Academy and Nina Otero Community School have provided this instruction along with a Bike Santa Fe volunteer, and through the SRTS program may be able to help disseminate this knowledge to teachers at other schools with striders.